tuvokki/dotfiles/Readme.md

 The initial commit in this repository is the set of dotfiles I use on my linux webserver.
 That is why there are the following files:

 *.zshrc*
 The general configuration.
-This file should be exactly the same on all systems.
+This file should be exactly the same on all of your systems.

 *.zsh.alias*
 The aliasses file.
 Also intended to be the same on all systems.